vipulchhabra99/Distributed-Hash-Table/README.md

 The project used the Flask framework for both server and the client.
 The server folder contains all the files related to the server.

 The client folder contains the flask-based web app, which talks to the API created using a cluster of servers.
-The client needs to communicate only to one of the servers in the cluster for any request, and the request would be automatically rerouted.

 **Assumptions**